projectara/greybus-spec/source/device_class.rst

 Greybus Battery Percent Capacity Response
 """""""""""""""""""""""""""""""""""""""""

-The Greybus battery capacity response contains the status byte and a 4-byte value that represents the capacity of the battery being controlled, in percentage as defined in table :num:`table-battery-percent-capacity-response`.
+The Greybus battery capacity response contains a 4-byte value that represents the capacity of the battery being controlled, in percentage as defined in table :num:`table-battery-percent-capacity-response`.

 .. figtable::